“I’m gonna make him an offer he can’t refuse.”

 This laser-like focus on governance practices, transparency, and accountability is relatively new.
 The catalyst for this activity: the Enron, Worldcom, and other corporate scandals that exploded across the headlines in the early 2000s.

-Government officials sprang into action, enacting a law commonly known as Sarbanes-Oxley (“SOX”), the names of the sponsoring legislators.
-There were tough new rules and controls, as well as criminal penalties; the law was written “to prevent wrongdoing and enhance both the integrity of financial reporting and the quality of corporate governance.”
+These were tough new rules and controls; there were criminal penalties as well; the law was written “to prevent wrongdoing and enhance both the integrity of financial reporting and the quality of corporate governance.”

 Although aimed primarily at publicly traded, for-profit corporations, a few of the SOX requirements also directly apply to nonprofits: “They must have a system for accepting and dealing with whistleblower concerns; they must have policies that protect against the intentional destruction of key documents, and their employees must not impede or obstruct governmental investigations.”